 SaaS is the most democratized aspect of cloud computing.
 Any service accessed through a web-browser is SaaS—everyone has exposure to it.
 Which isn’t something you can say for IaaS and PaaS.
 Most SaaS vendors offer up different points of entry to their solution through a browser or a dedicated app.
 SaaS provides a much easier upgrade path for customers than for on-prem solutions.
 With SaaS, it’s all in the browser; with on-prem, it’s on a customer’s server (behind a firewall).

-Typically, SaaS is a monthly or annual subscription-based model which forces organizations to focus on renewal rates and net promoter scores.
+Typically, SaaS is a monthly or annual subscription-based model that forces organizations to focus on renewal rates and net promoter scores.
 Shelf-ware isn’t a thing with SaaS—CS organizations in SaaS companies are as influential in the retention of customers as account management and sales teams.

 Hybrid IT is a technical definition that, if deployed and managed correctly, is a meaningless classification for an end-user.
 The flexibility and scalability of public and private cloud is a compelling value-prop for corporate IT, but end users need to use the services they want when they want them--whether it's public cloud or on-premises (on-prem).
 Cloud-first directives often position hybrid IT as a half-way house to between on-prem and public cloud only.
-As cloud-first initiatives roll out, organization uncover use-cases where retaining an on-premises footprint is either essential (e.g., non-cloud native apps in their portfolios) or preferred (e.g., ownership of intellectual property on their servers).
+As cloud-first initiatives roll out, organizations uncover use-cases where retaining an on-premises footprint is either essential (e.g., non-cloud native apps in their portfolios) or preferred (e.g., ownership of intellectual property on their servers).

 Hybrid IT requires an organizational structure where the IT organization acts as a broker between end-user and providers of IT (e.g., traditional IT management and a cloud center of excellence that oversees the public and private cloud footprint).